Dog Owner, Cat Owner vs. Dog Parent, Cat Parent. What’s The Difference?

 Pets go to war for us, risk their lives for us and are loyal to the death for us.
 They make us smile and laugh every day; they give us great introspection, warmth, mental and physical health.
 We form bonds that are some of the deepest known to humanity.
 Because of animals, our lives are more rich, diverse, deep, dynamic, profound and joyful.
 More so than any inanimate object, it, or thing could ever possibly provide.
 There simply is no comparing a breathing, feeling, sentient being best friend with the same neurochemical makeup as us and the ability to feel profound love, pain, joy, happiness, sadness, and depression with a cinderblock.
 This broken law of animals being treated as things for ownership and exploitation with no rights needs to be fixed.

-Ownership, is a travesty of justice and must be stopped.
-Having no rights is the number one reason why animals are raped, exploited, tortured and abused every day.
+Ownership is a travesty of justice and must be stopped.
+Having no rights is the number one reason why animals are exploited, tortured and abused every day.
 It is also what sets up slave camps and killing machines otherwise known as the dairy and meat industry or animal agriculture and why so many people get sick.
-This paradigm shift of treating animals with rights and as persons, will seem obvious in years to come but as the adage goes, “it’s hard to see the picture when you are inside the frame.”
-It is important to remember; at one time black people, homosexuals and woman were also not given rights.
-At that time it was “normal” to discriminate and subjugate others, until it wasn’t any longer and we woke up.
+This paradigm shift of treating animals with rights and as persons will seem obvious in years to come but as the adage goes, “it’s hard to see the picture when you are inside the frame.”
+It is important to remember; at one-time black people, homosexuals and women were also not given rights.
+At that time it was “normal” to discriminate and subjugate others until it wasn’t any longer and we woke up.
 It will take brave souls to change the course of history for nonhuman animals.
 Some say that it will take a Lord Mansfield.
-Until then, nonhuman animals are continued to be the most abused and vulnerable population by any standard including: the holocaust, slavery, genocides, oppression…etc. that we choose to measure it against.
+Until then, nonhuman animals are continued to be the most abused and vulnerable population by any standard including the holocaust, slavery, genocides, oppression…etc. that we choose to measure it against.
 This coming of age is in the making, be part of the change.

 As Martin Luther King, Jr. pronounced, “In the end, we will remember not the words of our enemies, but the silence of our friends.”
 Do not remain silent.